flowcontrol12/docu/docs/03-Installation guide.md

 :::caution

-After activation, the System needs about 15 minutes to start collecting data
+After activation, the System needs about 15 minutes to start collecting data.

 :::